Managing Back-to-School Anxiety: A Parent’s Guide to Supporting Your Child Through Transitions

 Recognize signs of emotional distress in your children, such as changes in their behavior, sleep patterns, or academic performance.
 Address these concerns promptly and seek professional help if necessary.

-Provide opportunities for your children to express their emotions through various means, such as art, play, or journaling.
+Provide opportunities for your children to express their emotions through play, art, or journaling.
 This can be particularly helpful for younger children who may struggle to verbalize their feelings.

 Avoid speaking negatively about the other parent in front of your children.
 Remember, they love both parents and shouldn’t feel caught in the middle of adult conflicts.
 Reassure them frequently of both parents’ love and commitment to them.
 Children may fear losing a parent’s love during divorce or separation.